HisuianZoroark/TwitchPlaysPS/README.md

 Casts a vote for switching to a pokemon.

 ### team
-Displays the team used for the ladder session.
-(Currently only works for teambuilderable formats)
+Displays the team used for the ladder session, or the current team in a Random Battle.

 ### startladder [tier, pokepaste (optional)]
 Starts laddering in a tier with a pokepaste. you do not need a team for random formats.